veganaize/closure-compiler/Warnings.md

 Name|Effect|Default Value
 ----|------|-----------------
-accessControls|Warnings when @deprecated, @private, or @protected are violated.|OFF ambiguousFunctionDecl|Warnings about ambiguous definitions of functions|WARNING checkDebuggerStatement|Check for the use of the `debugger` statement|OFF checkRegExp|Check for regular expression literal problems|OFF checkTypes|Type-checking|OFF by default, WARNING on `--warning_level=VERBOSE` checkVars|Warnings when vars are not declared.|OFF by default, ERROR on `--warning_level=VERBOSE` const|Warnings when @const annotated properties or variables are reassigned or deleted.|OFF constantProperty|Warnings when @const annotated properties are reassigned or deleted.|OFF deprecated|Warnings when non-deprecated code accesses code that's marked @deprecated|OFF by default, WARNING on `--warning_level=VERBOSE` duplicate|Warnings when a variable is declared twice in the global scope|OFF by default, ERROR on `--warning_level=VERBOSE` es5Strict|Warnings about code that is invalid in EcmaScript 5 Strict mode|WARNING externsValidation|Warnings about malformed externs files|WARNING fileoverviewTags|Warnings about duplicate @fileoverview tags|WARNING globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|OFF by default, WARNING on `--warning_level=VERBOSE` internetExplorerChecks|Warnings about syntax errors on Internet Explorer, like trailing commas.|ERROR invalidCasts|Warnings about invalid type casts.|OFF by default, WARNING when type checking is on missingProperties|Warnings about whether a property will ever be defined on an object.
-Part of type-checking.|OFF by default, WARNING on `--warning_level=VERBOSE` nonStandardJsDocs|Warnings when JSDoc has annotations that the compiler thinks you misspelled.|WARNING strictModuleDepCheck|Warnings about all references potentially violating module dependencies|OFF suspiciousCode|Warning about things like missing missing semicolons and comparisons to NaN|WARNING undefinedNames|Warnings when properties of global names are undefined.|OFF by default, WARNING on `--warning_level=VERBOSE` undefinedVars|Warnings when variables are undefined.|OFF by default, ERROR on `--warning_level=VERBOSE` unknownDefines|Warnings when unknown @define values are specified.|WARNING uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING visibility|Warnings when @private and @protected are violated.|OFF
+accessControls|Warnings when @deprecated, @private, @protected, or @package are violated.|OFF ambiguousFunctionDecl|Warnings about ambiguous definitions of functions.
+On Chrome, <br/> if (false) { function f() {} } <br/> declared 'f' in the global scope anyway.
+Future versions of javascript forbid this, because the <br/> actual semantics differ between browsers.|ERROR checkDebuggerStatement|Warnings when the 'debugger' keyword is used.|OFF checkEventfulObjectDisposal|Warnings about undisposed eventful objects.|OFF checkRegExp|Warnings about weird regular expression literals|OFF checkTypes|Type-checking|WARNING checkVars|Warnings when vars are not declared or declared multiple times in the global scope.|ERROR closureDepMethodUsageChecks|Warnings about misused goog.provide/goog.require calls|ERROR conformanceViolations|Warnings about conformance violations and possible conformance violations.|WARNING constantProperty|Warnings when a member property marked @const is reassigned.|OFF const|Warnings when a variable or member property marked @const is reassigned.|OFF deprecatedAnnotations|Warnings when using annotations that are deprecated|OFF deprecated|Warnings when non-deprecated code accesses code that's marked @deprecated|OFF duplicateMessage|Warnings when two i18n messages have the same id|ERROR duplicate|Warnings when a variable is declared twice in the global scope|ERROR es3|Warnings about EcmaScript3|ERROR es5Strict|Warnings about EcmaScript5 strict mode|ERROR externsValidation|Warnings about malformed externs files|WARNING extraRequire|Warnings about unnecessary goog.require calls|OFF fileoverviewTags|Warnings about duplicate @fileoverview tags|WARNING globalThis|Warnings about [improper use of the global this](http://closuretools.blogspot.com/2010/10/this-this-is-your-this.html).|WARNING inferredConstCheck|Warnings if a @const declaration contains no declared type and the compiler cannot infer one|OFF internetExplorerChecks|Warnings about syntax error on Internet Explorer.|ERROR invalidCasts|Warnings about invalid type casts.|WARNING misplacedTypeAnnotation|Warnings about jsdoc type annotations that are misplaced|WARNING missingGetCssName|Warnings about strings that should only be used inside calls to goog.getCssName|OFF missingProperties|Warnings about whether a property will ever be defined on an object.
+Part of type-checking.|OFF missingProvide|Warnings if missing a goog.provide('Foo') when defining a Foo class|OFF missingRequire|Warnings if missing a goog.require('Foo') when a new Foo() is encountered|OFF missingReturn|Warnings if missing return in a function which a non-void return type|OFF newCheckTypes|Warnings from new type checker|OFF nonStandardJsDocs|Warnings when JSDoc has annotations that the compiler thinks you misspelled.|WARNING reportUnknownTypes|Warnings for any place in the code where type is inferred to ?.
+NOT RECOMMENDED!|OFF strictModuleDepCheck|Warnings about all references potentially violating module dependencies|OFF suspiciousCode|Warning about things like missing semicolons and comparisons to NaN|WARNING tweakValidation|Warnings about goog.tweak primitives|OFF typeInvalidation|Warn about properties that cannot be disambiguated when using type based optimizations|OFF undefinedNames|Warnings when a property of a global name is not defined.|OFF undefinedVars|Warnings when a variable is never defined.|ERROR unknownDefines|Warnings when unknown @define values are specified.|WARNING useOfGoogBase|Warnings aout usages of goog.base, which is not compatible with strict mode|OFF uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING violatedModuleDep|Warnings when there are references in earlier modules to variables defined in later modules|ERROR visibility|Warnings when @private and @protected are violated.|OFF
 --------------------------------------------------------------------------------------------------